Ugh, a stomach ache! It’s hard to think about anything else when your stomach is giving you problems.

 It is still along the high potency lines of spice and concentration.
 For this reason, I do not recommend using ginger solo and undiluted.
 It is a potent oil, and the sensitive tissues in your mouth may not agree with direct contact.

 A few drops of ginger can be placed in hot water and sipped on with a little lemon.
 Candied ginger is a fantastic option for people suffering from any kind of nausea.
-Nausea typically creates dry mouth, and a little candied ginger can bring relief not only to the stomach but the mouth as well.
+Nausea typically creates a dry mouth, and a little candied ginger can bring relief not only to the stomach but the mouth as well.

-Breathe in the Essential Oil Stomach Relief
+Breathe in the Essential Oil Stomach Relief.

 If you don’t have a diffuser or are nauseous on the go, don’t worry because we have a solution for that!
 You can swipe a small, diluted amount under the nose, or you can put a few drops of your favorite anti-nausea, odor-reducing oils into a water bottle and spray on to a handkerchief to keep with you and smell as needed.